 Song / Call: Click to hear the Euro Goldfinch

 Sexing: Some birds are easily sexed visually while others are not.
 If there is not a gender option available when ordering, we are unable to guarantee gender.
 However, we do offer the option of DNA testing to ensure desired gender.

-Temperament: European Goldfinches are social birds, and need the company of other softbills.
-Euro Goldfinches are also peaceful, and can be kept with other species of softbills or finches that are similar in size and temperament as long as the cage is large enough.
+Temperament: European Goldfinches are social birds.
+Euro Goldfinches are also peaceful, and can be kept with other finches that are similar in size and temperament as long as the cage is large enough.
 A large flight cage or aviary would be appropriate housing for this situation, wider than it is tall to provide ample space for flying from perch to perch.
 These beautiful birds are high-energy animals, and need to be able to fly inside the cage to stay healthy.

 Breeding: Spring (in Europe).
 European Goldfinches may breed in an aviary, sufficiently sized wire cage, or a large flight cage, although they seem to prefer well-planted aviaries.
 Toward the end of winter and early spring, pairs can be introduced to each other and started on a breeding diet about 1 month before breeding commences.
 Euro Goldfinches can be bred as pairs, trios, or in colony fashion (provided a large enclosure) and fed a commercial insectivorous diet and/or live food while breeding in addition to soft food, soaked seed, green food, and seed.